-An excellent source of age-lowering calcium and filling fiber, one serving of stuffed squash will make you 1.4 days younger.
+An excellent source of age-lowering calcium and filling fiber, one serving of this Quinoa-Stuffed Chayote Squash recipe will make you 1.4 days younger.

 Preparation Time: 10 minutes